bookshelfie/shelfie-micropython/README.md

 The `config.json` file contains the main configuration.
 It should be populated before deploying the application.

-Here is a sample file with all available configs.
+Here is a sample file with all *required* config values.

 ```json